Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 You can follow these steps to apply for a reloadable prepaid credit card:

 1. Compare prepaid credit cards.
-Compare cards from a number of providers to find the one with the best mix of rewards and benefits for your personal situation.
+Compare cards from a number of providers to find the one with the best mix of rewards and benefits for you.

-5. Wait for your card to arrive.
-When your application is approved, your provider should send your card out in the mail or allow you to pick it up at a branch location.
+3. Wait for your card to arrive.
+When your application is approved, your provider will send your card out in the mail or allow you to pick it up at a branch location.
+Some providers also offer a virtual card you can use to make online purchases.

 Bottom line

-Getting a prepaid credit card is a good option if you want the benefits of a credit card without the worry.
+Getting a prepaid credit card is a good option if you want the benefits of a credit card without the worry of getting into debt.
 These cards can be a particularly good fit if you don’t want to pay interest or you’d like to avoid overspending on your account.
-Find out more about how prepaid credit cards work and compare prepaid credit cards to find the best fit for your unique personal situation.
+Make sure you compare a wide range of options to find the best prepaid card for you.

 FAQs